Zinebb12/AirBnB_clone/web_static/README.md

-This is not an emmpty directory
+This is not an empty directory